How requests for information are handled at the station

 Information points, help points and contact centres

-Information on the services Southeastern operates and services operated by train companies that run through stations we manage can be found at our ticket offices, which are also information points on our stations when open.
-Information about fares, timetables and connections can also be found here, as well as up to date information about any delays or disruptions affecting rail services.
+Information on the services Southeastern operates and services operated by train companies that run through stations we manage can be found at our ticket offices, which also act as information points at our stations when open.
+Information about fares, timetables and connections can be found here, as well as up to date information about any delays or disruptions affecting rail services.
 They will also be able to confirm any bookings made for the Passenger Assist service.
-These information points are indicated using the universal ‘I’ sign for information.
+Information points are indicated using the universal ‘i’ sign for information.

 If you require live train running information on the day of travel then please speak to a member of station staff, use the Southeastern app, follow us on X @Se_Railway or use our journey planner.
 Our customers can also contact us on WhatsApp 07866 002 690.